jocruz/DynamicWalletSubs/README.md

 ## 🚀 Overview

-This project integrates Stripe payments, dynamic wallets, and Thirdweb Engine to provide a comprehensive solution for managing cryptocurrency transactions and smart contracts.
-It offers a seamless user experience for buying NFTs, managing subscriptions, and handling smart contracts across various EVM chains.
+This project integrates Stripe payments, dynamic wallets, and Thirdweb Engine to provide a comprehensive solution for managing cryptocurrency transactions, NFT subscription purchases with smart contracts.
+It offers a seamless user experience for buying NFTs, managing subscriptions, and handling smart contracts across various EVM chains, but focusing on Eth/Munbai.

 ## ✨ Features